alces-software/flight-terminal-services-client/GETTING_STARTED.md

 # Getting started

-The instructions below assume that docker is being used to run the server and that the client applications are built on the docker hos.
+The instructions below assume that docker is being used to run the server and that the client applications are built on the docker host.
 Using docker isn't necessary, but the instructions below, and many of the scripts assume that to be the case.